 Law

-Law is the system of rules a particular community or country use to regulate the behaviour of its members and how justice is brought within society.
-The subject of law is made up of a wide range of areas such as Criminal Law, Public Law, Legal Systems, Contract Law, Family Law, Property Law, Commercial Law, Human Rights, Energy Law and more.
+Law is the system of rules a community or country uses to regulate the behaviour of its citizens, and how justice is brought within society.
+The subject of Law encompasses many areas, including Criminal Law, Public Law, Legal Systems, Contract Law, Family Law, Property Law, Commercial Law, Human Rights, Energy Law and more.

 Law courses